dharmab/dcs-campaigns/theaters/calamity/README.md

 ### Performance

 Reduce the number of objects and amount of code running to the minimum amount that supports gameplay.
-Optimize for performance over worldbuilding.
+Optimize for performance over worldbuilding/immersion.

 ### Focus

 Target a popular and cohesive set of modules instead of trying to support every module.
 Optimize for gameplay over inclusion.
-Specifically, **only 3rd and 4th generation western multirole and air superiority fighters will be playable**, and missions will be designed around their range, offensive and defensive capabilities.
+Specifically, **only a subset of 3rd and 4th generation multirole and air superiority fighters will be playable**, and missions will be designed around their range, offensive and defensive capabilities.

 ### Longevity